 A Model of Expenditure Shocks

-We document four features of consumption and income microdata: 1) household-level consumption is as volatile as household income on average, 2) household-level consumption has a positive but small correlation with income, 3) many low-wealth households have marginal propensities to consume near zero, and 4) lagged high expenditure is associated with low contemporaneous spending propensities.
-Our interpretation is that household expenditure depends on time-varying consumption thresholds where marginal utility discontinuously increases.
-Our model with consumption thresholds matches the four facts better than does a standard model.
+We document four features of consumption and income in the post-1999 Panel Study of Income Dynamics: 1) household-level consumption is as volatile as household income on average, 2) household-level consumption growth has a positive but small correlation with income growth, 3) consumption growth is strongly negatively autocorrelated, and 4) the cross-sectional correlation between consumption growth and income growth is much lower among households experiencing high consumption (relative to their within-household average).
+To explain these facts we propose a model in which household expenditure depends on time-varying consumption thresholds where marginal utility discontinuously increases.
+Our model with consumption thresholds matches the facts better than does a standard model with or without measurement error.
 Poor households in our model also exhibit “excess sensitivity” to anticipated income declines.

 Keywords: Consumption, Expenditure Shocks, Household Debt